OUSmartInfrastructure/FLiR_Stream_Over_Websocket_HTTP_Server/README.md

 Furthermore, I added FLiR Lepton cammera support to the websocket_http_server.py, in which the program will save the file as a jpeg in the form of a matplot heatmap.

-server.conf is the configuration file that websocket_http_server.py will use in order to determine that port and interface numbers that the servers will broadcast on.
+server.conf is the configuration file that websocket_http_server.py will use in order to determine that port and interface numbers that the servers will broadcast on, as well as the image data that will be sent over the websocket connection.

 ![alt+text](https://raw.githubusercontent.com/cj667113/FLiR_Stream_Over_Websocket_HTTP_Server/master/Img/server_conf.jpg)